enkidevs/curriculum/web/styling/box-model/borders.md

 }
 ```

-Or using the shorthand notation:
+Or you can use the shorthand notation:

 ```css
 div{